 The first part tells us that this URL uses the HTTP protocol (as opposed to, for example, encrypted HTTP, which would be https://).
 Then comes the part that identifies which server we are requesting the document from.
 Last is a path string that identifies the specific document (or resource) we are interested in.

-these directly as the server part of a URL.
-But lists of more or less
+as the server part of a URL.
+But lists of more or less random

-random numbers are hard to remember and awkward to type, so
+numbers are hard to remember and awkward to type, so you can instead

-you can instead register a hostname to point towards a
+register a domain name to point towards a specific machine or

 We will take a closer look at the HTTP protocol in Chapter 17.